sjbmle/DynamicalSystems_visual/README.md

  <p align="center">
   &nbsp; &nbsp; &nbsp;
     <img src="https://github.com/SB-27182/DynamicalSystems_visual/blob/master/subCriticalHopf/imgs/subCrit_gif.gif" width=450 height=333 /><br>
-  <a href="https://github.com/SB-27182/DynamicalSystems_visual/blob/master/subCriticalHopf/subCriticalHopf.m"><i>Similar to the super-critical, with so many terms it's clear that such bifurcations can be greatly modified. <br> If you're familiar with loba-NN, I contend that the theoretical coefficients for the above terms are effectively what the invertible neural network's parameters are estimating (in the example given on the respective github page)</i></a>
+  <a href="https://github.com/SB-27182/DynamicalSystems_visual/blob/master/subCriticalHopf/subCriticalHopf.m"><i>Similar to the super-critical, with so many terms it's clear that such bifurcations can be greatly modified. <br> Regarding my LOBA project, I contend that the theoretical coefficients for the above terms are effectively what the invertible neural network's parameters are estimating (in the example given on the respective github page)</i></a>
 </p>
 <br>